nbegumc/891a3f81/README.md

 #### Examples

-Below are the basic examples which shows you how to use the functions:
+Below are the basic examples which show you how to use the functions:

 ``` r
 library(MovieDataAnalysis)